Savitri

 4. O Fire, thou art Varuna the king who holds in his hands the

-law of all workings and thou art Mitra the potent and de-
+100law of all workings and thou art Mitra the potent and de-

 sirable Godhead.
 Thou art Aryaman, master of beings, with

-105whom is complete enjoying; O Godhead, thou art Ansha
+whom is complete enjoying; O Godhead, thou art Ansha

 who gives us our portion in the winning of the knowledge.